intellij-rust/intellij-rust.github.io/install.markdown

 more bugs than in alpha channel.
 If you find one, we would very appreciate if you file an [issue](https://github.com/intellij-rust/intellij-rust/issues) on our bugtracker or ping us on our [chat](https://gitter.im/intellij-rust/intellij-rust).

+## Compatible IDEs

+The plugin should be compatible with any Intellij based IDE starting from build _143.2287.1_.
+For example, the minimum supported IDEA version is _15.0.4_, the minimum supported CLion version is _1.2_.
+See `Help > About` menu in the IDE to learn the build version you are using.